louiz/biboumi/doc/biboumi.1.md

   irc.example.com IRC server, and this is served by the biboumi instance on biboumi.example.com

-  `toto.example.com@biboumi.example.com` is the IRC user named toto, or TotO, etc.
+  `toto%irc.example.com@biboumi.example.com` is the IRC user named toto, or TotO, etc.

+  `irc.example.com@biboumi.example.com` is the IRC server irc.example.com.

+  `%irc.example.com@biboumi.example.com` is the virtual channel provided by biboumi, for the IRC server irc.example.com.

 If compiled with Libidn, an IRC user has a bare JID representing the “hostname” provided by the IRC server.
 This JID can only be used to set IRC